keygen-sh/keygen-portal/SPEC.md

 ## Key features

-These are features that Portal will offer that the current dashboard does not.
+These are features that Portal will offer that the current dashboard does not do at all, or does in a way that is subpar.

-- **User-facing portal.** The current dashboard application only allows admin access, and we want to introduce user-facing capabilities to portal so that users can self-manage their resources, e.g. licenses, machines, etc.
+- **User-facing portal.** The current dashboard application only allows admin access, and we want to introduce user-facing capabilities to portal so that users can self-manage their resources, e.g. licenses, machines, etc., as well as access and download releases that they have access to.
+This would be more like a sub-app with very limited functionality.
 - **Policy templates.** The current dashboard offers policy management, but because policies are a very complex object, most users find configuring a policy pretty daunting.
 I want to provide a wizard based upon templates or